 Lavinia Spencer is too poor to be anything but practical.
 But when her younger brother lands himself in trouble, she has no choice but to do the unthinkable.
 She accepts the help of the dishonorable man that she's always wanted, even knowing that it might mean her ruination...

-The Heart of Christmas spends two weeks on the USA Today Bestseller list, reaching a high of #94.
+The Heart of Christmas spent two weeks on the USA Today Bestseller list, reaching a high of #94.

 “This Wicked Gift” is a finalist in Rom Con’s 2010 Reader’s Crown, Best Novella category.